cloudiator/java-rest-client/docs/Scale.md

 # Scale

+Scaling action object containing the required information to scale an Cloudiator cluster process
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **schedule** | **String** | The identifier of the schedule |  [optional]